nereusx/tcsh-lxy/tcsh-tricks.md

 ```
 alias go-back 'set dir=`dirs | $PICKER | cut -f1`; [ -n "$dir" ] && cd =$dir'
 ```
-Ready, you can try it by typing go-back.
+Ready, you can try it by typing `go-back`.

 The last step is to bind it to `PGDN`
 ```
 bindkey -c '^[[6~' go-back
 ```

-And yes, I have already did it for history... you can find my `.tcshrc` in first page.
+And yes, I have already did it for history...
+You can find it in my [.tcshrc](https://github.com/nereusx/dotfiles/blob/master/.tcshrc).

 ## display/insert escape key codes